 Flash forward to May of 2014, when I was with my dad during his final days.
 He would often sleep for long periods of time and wake up to either acknowledge my presence, thank me, or ask a question.
 This particular day, as he woke up from his rest, he opened his eyes, smiled at me, and said the following before closing his eyes once more:

 “Mayra, promise me you'll work on love.”

 These simple yet powerful words just lingered, suspended in mid-air, until I slowly breathed them in.
 His directive was in the context of an earlier conversation he and I were having, and his desire that I stop writing and publishing children's books, and instead produce books to help adults.
 As a person of “and”, I told him that it was not “either-or”, and that I would, in time, get around to writing for grown-ups.
 Not knowing exactly what that would entail , or even look like, I said "I'll work on love, Dad."

 To me, the way to flourishing is the way of love, which is the way of nature (cooperation) and of the giving and receiving of kindness.
-Inherently, “designing healthy communities” is not possible until there are enough human beings in each community with “open minds and warm hearts”, and who are unafraid to both hold their own language and beliefs and allow opposing views to coexist.
+Inherently, “designing healthy communities” is not possible until there are enough human beings who understand and embrace this, and that competing for basic resources is inhumane and destructive (to ourselves and others).

 All human beings want freedom from fear and to live joyful and productive lives, but this freedom begins on the inside, not the outside.
 It is heart-work and soul-work.
 That is the only thing that changes minds, but this change begins with you, and with each of us.
 Glad you are here!

-I facilitate dialogue(s), do private coaching*, and lead book studies and courses on social-emotional intelligence, personal peace, systems/spiritual literacy, and flourishing. (*Specializing in spiritual mentoring, mindfulness training, and essence literacy.)
+I offer custom publishing, facilitate dialogue(s), do private coaching*, and lead book studies and courses on social-emotional intelligence, personal peace, systems/spiritual literacy, and flourishing. (*Specializing in adaptive leadership, spiritual mentoring, mindfulness training, and essence literacy.)